toggl/toggl_api_docs/README.md

 * [Reports API](reports.md)

-For managing user/workspace/project data you need to use the **Toggl API**.
+For changing data, including tracking time, you'll need to use the **Toggl API**.

-If you want to get time entries of all the workspace users and aggregated data for reporting, you need to use the **Reports API**, which gives you many options for filtering, grouping and sorting.
+If you want to get time entries of all the workspace users and aggregated data for reporting, you need to use the read-only **Reports API**, which gives you many options for filtering, grouping and sorting.

 ##The API Format##